 The logo projects Texas A&M University-Kingsville's affiliation with the Texas A&M University System.
-The official three-color version also celebrates the school colors of blue and gold, the landmark College Hall tower and the university's roots in Kingsville.
-Input from all of the university's constituents was highly important to the logo's development and final adoption in January 1994.
+The official three-color version also celebrates the school colors of blue and gold, the landmark College Hall tower, and the university's roots in Kingsville.
+Input from university constituents was highly important to the logo's development and final adoption in January 1994.